babilog/java-installing-java-version-jenv-blog-post/post.md

     **Note:** It's important that now you restart your `bash` terminal or run `. ~/.zshrc` to reload your `.zshrc` now that we have added a new command shortcut.

 3. Now let's go ahead and download a `brew cask` for the jdk version that we are after.
 Before we go and download the version that we need, ensure that you run the following command to add the brew repo to your machine ([https://github.com/AdoptOpenJDK/homebrew-openjdk](https://github.com/AdoptOpenJDK/homebrew-openjdk)).
-Note that `oracle-jdk` , check out the instructions listed here [https://formulae.brew.sh/cask/oracle-jdk](https://formulae.brew.sh/cask/oracle-jdk).
+Note that to install `oracle-jdk` , check out the instructions listed here [https://formulae.brew.sh/cask/oracle-jdk](https://formulae.brew.sh/cask/oracle-jdk).
 Note that the following steps will be only to install the AdoptOpenJDK and not the Oracle JDK.
 If you need some info on the differences between each type, check out [https://www.openlogic.com/blog/java-experts-openjdk-vs-oracle-jdk#:~:text=The biggest difference in OpenJDK,JDK requires a commercial license.&text=Since January 2019%2C businesses now,order to receive software updates](https://www.openlogic.com/blog/java-experts-openjdk-vs-oracle-jdk#:~:text=The%20biggest%20difference%20in%20OpenJDK,JDK%20requires%20a%20commercial%20license.&text=Since%20January%202019%2C%20businesses%20now,order%20to%20receive%20software%20updates).

     ```bash
     $ brew tap AdoptOpenJDK/openjdk
     ```

-4. Now that we have the `AdoptOpenJDK`, let's run the following command to Java 8 install (jdk `1.8.x` )
+4. Now that we have the `AdoptOpenJDK`, let's run the following command to install Java 8 (jdk `1.8.x` )

     ```bash
      $ brew cask install adoptopenjdk8